apache/buildstream-site/content/pages/index.md

 packages, flatpak runtimes, sysroots, system images) for multiple platforms and chipsets.

-Our core users application developers and system integrators who create production-ready software systems that need to be maintained efficiently, flexibly and  reliably for a long time.
+Our core users are application developers and system integrators who create production-ready software systems that need to be maintained efficiently and reliably over the long term.

 New to BuildStream?
 Find out more in our
 [Frequently Asked Questions](https://buildstream.build/faq.html) page.